IPPO Learns the Game, Not the Team: A Study on Generalization in Heterogeneous Agent Teams: Background

 \subsection{Cooperative MARL and CTDE}

-Centralized Training with Decentralized Execution (CTDE) is a dominant paradigm in cooperative MARL \cite{lowe2017maddpg, rashid2018qmix}.
+Centralized Training with Decentralized Execution (CTDE) is a dominant paradigm in cooperative MARL \cite{amato2024introduction}.
 Under CTDE, training leverages global state information and joint action-value functions to address credit assignment, while execution relies only on local observations.
 CTDE methods often assume homogeneous agents and can exploit shared structure across agents' observations and actions.
+This leads to an over-reliance on global information that is unavailable at execution. \cite{lycetft2023centralized}

-In contrast, this work uses fully decentralized training with independent PPO for simplicity.
-Each agent uses a independent PPO policy, which conditions on role-specific observations and rewards.
+In contrast, this work uses fully decentralized training with independent PPO \cite{schulman2017ppo} for simplicity.
+Each agent uses a PPO policy, which conditions on role-specific observations and rewards.
 This choice intentionally removes centralized training signals, emphasizing what can be learned purely from local information and self-play.

+One of the main criticisms of IPPO is its nonstationarity \cite{nekoei2023dealing}.
+From the perspective of one agent, if the other agents are learning separately then it acts as a moving target.
+This creates nonstationarity within the environment, as from the perspective of a single agent the environment is changing.
+Often researchers will use CTDE as a way of counteracting this nonstationarity, however this nonstationarity may be a feature of IPPO, not an issue.
+By having nonstationarity in the environment, it helps prevent agents from overfitting to specific conditions or teammates, allowing it to better adapt to new situations.